Environment.FailFast Method (String, Exception)

 This method terminates the process without running any active try/finally blocks or finalizers.

 The FailFast method writes the message string to the Windows Application event log, creates a dump of your application, and then terminates the current process.

+Information is reported to Microsoft by using Windows Error Reporting.
+For more information, see Windows Error Reporting: Getting Started.
 Error reporting to Microsoft includes message and exception information, which provides details used to classify the error.
 Although exception is not handled because the process is terminated, the contextual information that raised the exception is still obtained.

 If exception is null, or if exception is not thrown, this method operates the same as the FailFast(String) method overload.